Mother and Son Treated for Osteogenesis Imperfecta at Shriners Hospitals for Children

 Hunter needs his mother’s reminders because he was born with osteogenesis imperfecta (OI), also known as brittle bone disease.
 It is a rare genetic disorder that affects bone formation and strength.
 Children born with OI have bones that break easily and often with little or no obvious cause.

-Hunter has also been treated by orthopaedic spine surgeon Dr. Rolando Roberto and cardiothoracic surgeon Dr. Gary Wayne Raff for scoliosis and chest wall deformity corrections – common complications seen in OI patients.
+Hunter has also been treated by orthopaedic spine surgeon Rolando F. Roberto, M.D., and cardiothoracic surgeon Gary Raff, M.D., for scoliosis and chest wall deformity corrections – common complications seen in OI patients.

-“Hunter’s spine had a 130 degree curve before the halo treatment and the surgery,” said Robert.
+“Hunter’s spine had a 130-degree curve before the halo treatment and the surgery,” said Robert.
 “Today his spine curve is only 50 degrees and will continue to improve.
-His shoulder blades were very uneven.
-Now they are much more even.
+His shoulder blades, once very uneven, are now much more even.
 The surgery also made him a lot taller.”

 “Hunter is very comfortable at Shriners,” said Robert.
 “When he’s had to choose between going to the emergency room [for a broken bone] on a weekend or waiting to go to Shriners on Monday, Hunter has always chosen to wait for Shriners.
 It's like a second home to him, it’s a special place.”

-Hunter spent the majority of his down time at Shriners Hospitals for Children – Northern California taking advantage of the video game consoles housed in the central activity pavilion – the play center where children go just be children and escape clinical settings.
+Hunter spent the majority of his down time at the hospital taking advantage of the video game consoles housed in the central activity pavilion – the play center where patients go just to be children and escape clinical settings.

-Hunter’s mom Amanda credits the expert medical team at Shriners Hospitals for Children – Northern California and their depth of experience with osteogenesis imperfecta with helping Hunter thrive.
+Hunter’s mom Amanda credits the expertise of the medical team and their depth of experience with osteogenesis imperfecta, in helping Hunter thrive.

-“When he was first born he was treated by our local doctors.
-But when they had trouble getting his broken leg bone to heal I decided to move to Shriners,” said Amanda.
+“When he was first born he was treated by our local doctors, but when they had trouble getting his broken leg bone to heal I decided to move to Shriners,” said Amanda.
 “I had a good experience at Shriners and knew that would be the best place for him.
-They really understand osteogenesis imperfecta and understand kids.”
+They really understand OI and understand kids.”

-The Shriners Hospitals for Children – Northern California team will be there for Hunter as he grows.
+The medical team at Shriners Hospital will be there for Hunter as he grows.